orvi-tmp/learning-c-with-pebble/chapter07.md

 Chapter 7: Arrays
 =======
 At this point in this book, we have discussed data as scalar data types.
-Each data item we have discussed is an abstraction of a single word in memory.
-Whether we need an integer, a floating point number or character, these data items take up one memory word.

 There are many applications that require data to be structured.
 Data items are grouped with other similar data items to form a *collection* or *aggregate* of items.
 C supports two such collections: arrays and structs.
 We will handle arrays in this chapter and structs in Chapter 9.

 ### Array Basics ###

 Arrays are collections of data where each data item is identical and arranged in a sequence so that they can be referenced with integers.
 Arrays in C start at 0 and, once declared, are fixed in length.

 Arrays in C are declared like this: